inovex/elements/README.md

   - 🛠️ Integrable with your favorite framework
   - 🛡 Written in TypeScript with predictable static types.

+# ⚙️ Tech
+We are using the following libraries under the hood:
+- [Stencil](https://github.com/ionic-team/stencil) for creating native web components
+- [Material](https://github.com/material-components/material-components-web) as a technical foundation for our custom UI components

 # 🔗 Links

 - [Home page](https://elements.inovex.de/#/)